 The Joppa ball is a morph originally proven by Ben Renick at Renick Reptiles.
-It is a dominant, possible “codominant” (yet to be proven) morph that brightens the colors, adding brighter yellows and oranges, and cleans up the pattern.
+It is a dominant, possible “co-dominant” (yet to be proven) morph that cleans up the pattern and brightens the colors- heightening the yellows and oranges.

 You can see there is quite a variety in the pattern and brightness of color.
 The pattern is a brighter yellow and orange towards the belly.
 You can see the distinctive banding/saddled markings, elimination/reduced of the “alien head” markings inside the lateral pattern and high white outlines on the lateral patterning.

 You can see the distinct differences between a Joppa (left) and a Wild Type/Normal (right):

 There are a few Joppa combos that have been produced so far.
 You can see them on the World of Ball Pythons list here.

 The Joppa Black Pastel was originally produced at Renick Reptiles.
 Below are pictures of a single gene Black pastel (left) and a Joppa Black pastel (right).
 This combination really showcases what the gene can do, and was the combination that convinced us to add the gene to our collection.

 These are the Joppa combos we have produced so far: